 - LTE options 3 on modern devices like Surface Pro X and Surface Go 3 for hassle-free and secure connectivity.

 - Support for a wide range of peripherals such as standard printers, 3D printers, cameras, credit card readers, barcode scanners, and many others.
 A large ecosystem of Designed for Surface partners provides licensed and certified Surface accessories.

 - A broad range of Device Redirection support.

 Device Redirection Support

-The Surface-centric productivity experiences listed above become even more compelling in Azure Virtual Desktop environments by taking advantage of device redirection capabilities with Windows 10.
+The Surface-centric productivity experiences listed above become even more compelling in Azure Virtual Desktop environments by taking advantage of the device redirection capabilities in Windows 10 and Windows 11.
 Surface provides a broad range of device redirection support, especially when compared to OEM thin clients and fixed terminals, Android, iOS/macOS and web-based access.
-The Windows Inbox (MSTSC) and Windows Desktop (MSRDC) clients provide the most device redirection capabilities including Input Redirection (keyboard, mouse, pen and touch), Port Redirection (serial and USB) and Other Redirections (cameras, clipboard, local drive/storage, location, microphones, printers, scanners, smart cards and speakers).
+The Windows Inbox (MSTSC) and Windows Desktop (MSRDC) clients provide the most device redirection capabilities, including Input Redirection (keyboard, mouse, pen and touch), Port Redirection (serial and USB) and Other Redirections (cameras, clipboard, local drive/storage, location, microphones, printers, scanners, smart cards and speakers).
 For a detailed comparison of device redirection support, refer to the device redirection documentation.

 Familiar Desktop Experience

 Not only does running the Windows Desktop Client on Surface devices provide users with a broad set of device redirection capabilities, but it also lets everyone launch apps in familiar ways — directly from the Start Menu or Search bar.